Espa?ol

 Our kidneys are important, but we need less than one complete kidney to do all of its basic functions.

-Most often, Wilms tumors occur in only one kidney.
-But a small number of children will have tumors in both kidneys.
+Most often, Wilms tumors happen in only one kidney.
+But a small number of children have tumors in both kidneys.

-Wilms tumors are grouped into 2 major types based on how they look under a microscope (called their histology):
+There are two major types of Wilms tumors.
+These are grouped based on how they look under a microscope (called their histology):

 Wilms tumors often grow quite large before causing any symptoms.
-Often the first sign of a Wilms tumor is swelling or hardness in the belly, which might be on one side or both.
+The first symptom of a Wilms tumor is usually swelling or hardness in the belly.
+This might happen on one side or both.
 It’s usually not painful.

 Wilms tumors can also sometimes cause high blood pressure.
-This might not cause symptoms on its own, but in rarely the blood pressure might get high enough to cause problems such as headaches, bleeding inside the eye, or even a change in consciousness.
+This might not cause symptoms on its own.
+But in rare situations a child’s blood pressure might get high enough to cause problems like headaches, bleeding inside the eye, or even a change in consciousness.

-If your child has symptoms that could be from a Wilms tumor, the doctor will want to get a complete medical history to find out more about the symptoms, and will do a physical exam.
+If your child has symptoms that could be from a Wilms tumor, the doctor will want to get a complete medical history to find out more about the symptoms.
+They will also do a physical exam.
 Tests might be needed as well.

-Here are some of the tests your child may need:
+Here are some of the tests for a Wilms tumor your child may need:

-Ultrasound: This is often the first test done if the doctor thinks your child has a tumor in the belly.
-This test is easy to have, does not use radiation, and it gives the doctor a good view of the kidneys and the other organs in the belly.
+Ultrasound: This is often the first test done if the doctor thinks your child has a tumor in their belly.
+This test does not use radiation, and it gives the doctor a good view of the kidneys and the other organs in the belly.

 CT or CAT scan: This test uses x-rays to make detailed pictures of the inside of the body.
-This is one of the most useful tests to look for a tumor inside the kidney.
-It can also show if the cancer has grown into nearby veins or has spread to other organs, such as the lungs.
+It is one of the most useful tests to look for a tumor inside the kidney.
+It can also show if the cancer has grown into nearby veins or spread to other organs, like the lungs.

 MRI: This test uses radio waves and strong magnets to make detailed pictures of the inside of the body.
-This test might be done if the doctor needs to see very detailed pictures of the kidney or nearby areas.
+It might be done if the doctor needs to see very detailed pictures of your child’s kidney or nearby areas.

 Chest x-ray: This test might be done to look for spread of Wilms tumor to the lungs.
-A chest x-ray likely won’t be needed if a CT scan of the chest is done.
+A chest x-ray isn’t needed if a CT scan of the chest is done.

 Lab tests: Blood and urine tests might be done if your child’s doctor suspects a kidney problem.
 These tests might also be done after a Wilms tumor has been found.

-Biopsy: Most of the time, the tests above are enough to tell doctors if a child most likely has a Wilms tumor, and therefore if surgery should be done.
-But to be sure, a biopsy is needed.
-This is when a piece of the tumor is removed and checked under a microscope.
+Biopsy: The tests listed above give doctors a lot of information.
+Most of the time, this is enough to decide if your child most likely has a Wilms tumor, and therefore needs surgery.
+But to know for sure, a piece of the tumor must be removed and checked under a microscope.

-The biopsy is most often done as part of the surgery to treat the tumor.
-But if the doctors aren’t as sure about it being a Wilms tumor, or if they aren’t sure all of the tumor can be removed, a sample of the tumor might be taken during a biopsy done on its own, before surgery.
+This is most often done as part of the surgery to treat the tumor.
+But sometimes a small piece of the tumor is removed during a biopsy, before surgery.
+This might happen if the doctors are less sure about the diagnosis, or if they aren’t sure all of the tumor can be removed.

 If your child has a Wilms tumor, the doctor will want to find out some key pieces of information to help decide how to treat it.
-The most important of these are:
+The most important information is:

-Other things that doctors use to decide on treatment and a child’s chances of getting better include:
+Doctors also use other information as they decide on treatment options and a child’s chances of getting better.
+This includes:

 The main treatments for Wilms tumors are: